 Note : NpNs=a, EpEs=a, the transformation ratio is, a : a =1:1

-It is very important to control voltage levels in the transmission line.
+It is essential to control voltage levels in the transmission line.
 An isolation transformer helps to sustain the level.
 So, the transformer is very efficient for the power generation and distribution system.